-The Code has predominantly been designed to suit the regulatory regime of the Emissions Reduction Fund (ERF) (which was previously known as the Carbon Farming Initiative (CFI)) and other relevant Voluntary Offset Schemes (for example Gold Standard and the Verified Carbon Standard).
-The Code aims to define industry best practice for carbon service providers and represents minimum standards that Signatories agree to meet.
+The Code has been designed to support the regulatory regime of the Emissions Reduction Fund (ERF) and other relevant Voluntary Offset Schemes (for example Gold Standard and the Verified Carbon Standard).

+The Code aims to define industry best practice for carbon service providers and sets standards that Signatories agree to meet.
 The Code applies to entities providing project services and advisory services to clients regarding:

-- the registration, implementation, and management of carbon projects in Australia, - the provision of legal/financial/technical advice, and - the trading of carbon credits in the Australian market.
+- the registration, implementation, and management of carbon projects in Australia: - the provision of legal/financial/technical advice: and - the trading of carbon credits in the Australian market.